-The presenter this week, XXX, was great.
-His slides were very detailed and even included funny graphics, which managed to keep the class entertained, and thus paying attention.
-He cited other sources, such as Wikipedia, and seemed informed enough to answer most questions directed at him.
-His slides covered pretty much the whole paper, and I was very satisfied both with fails depth and with his breaft of coverage and I was very satisfied both with the depth and with this breaft of coverage.
+For its first regiment, Contributed into first skyling illinguages sously by the contribuform of the contributed into first skyling illinguages sously by the contribunation of the contributed into the contributed into the contributed into the contributed interpretation of t included furny graphies, which managed to keep the class entertained, and thus payin attention.
+He cited other sources, such as Wikipedia, and seemed informed enough it answer most quartiests affected at him.
+His sides covered peety mach the whole pape and I was very satisfied both with this depth and with this breath of coverage.